Electronics: KiCad PCB fabrication and the cap-fun project

 This ‘instant charging’ of the cap is potentially a circuit integrity issue.
 A toy circuit like this could potentially have a transient inrush current of 5 - 10A!

 Usually you would notice nothing of this transient high current, but in theory it could stress mechanical parts like USB or battery connectors.
-There’s more analysis of this later.

 We can address these points and make a more learnable capacitor demo if we use two momentary switches and add a charging resistor.
 Here’s the schematic for cap-fun